sdkbox-doc/en/src/admob/readme.md

 #### Auto cache

 The plugin will auto cache the first Ad of one Ad type.
-It also will cache the interstitial Ad after it close.
+It also will cache the interstitial/Reward Ad after it close.

 #### Example:
 ```json